lmorchard/blog.lmorchard.com/drafts/2015-08-07-web-awesome.md

 Publishers on the web sometimes deride these tweaks.
 It's understandable: The most popular ones have long been centered around refusing to accept many of the annoyances that also happen to fund the web.

+### The web is a negotiation

-But, with this choice in personalized user agents, the relationship between reader and publisher must be *negotiated*.
+With this choice in personalized user agents, the relationship between reader and publisher must be *negotiated*.
 Mostly, it's a quiet negotiation by defaults: Publishers can do as much as readers accept.
 But, when readers introduce resistance in the form of using ad-blockers, they can impose a cost to publishers who get carried away.

 As I wrote before, web pages are *guests* on our computers.
 Most users have been very tolerant of these guests' behavior.
 Tolerant to the point where a publisher could take for granted or even feel entitled to the bandwidth and hardware we pay for.
 But, it's entirely possible for this negotiation to turn sour, [forcing the industry to come up with a new deal][savingtheinternet].